Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon. Yet it is easy to reach on a Sintra Day Trip.

-The Lisbon-to-Sintra train whisks passengers between the two cities in less than an hour, making it a popular Portugal tourist destination.
-Visitors can choose to embark on a fun Lisbon to Sintra day trip with a guide or on their own – and we are sharing top tips for both options.
+The Lisbon-to-Sintra train whisks passengers between the two in less than an hour, making it a very popular tourist destination.
+Visitors can choose to embark on a fun Lisbon to Sintra day trip with a guide or on their own.

-Additionally, we are providing our detailed Day Trip from Lisbon to Sintra Itinerary that shows fellow travelers how they can plan their trip.
-Plus, we offer tips and need-to-know info about how to get there, how to get around, costs involved and what you will need to take with you when visiting Sintra from Lisbon.
+We are providing our detailed Day Trip from Lisbon to Sintra Itinerary that shows fellow travelers how they can plan their time.
+Plus, we offer need-to-know info about getting there, how to get around, costs and what you will need to take with you when visiting Sintra from Lisbon.

-Our Sintra Day Trip Guide highlights exactly what to see and do in Sintra – one of the most enthralling UNESCO World Heritage Sites in Portugal.
+Our Sintra Day Trip Guide highlights exactly what to see and do at one of the most enthralling UNESCO World Heritage Sites in Portugal.

-In order to plan the best day tour to Sintra from Lisbon (or choose the best tour), you need to know what to see in Sintra, Portugal!
+In order to plan your ideal trip to Sintra from Lisbon (or choose the best tour), you need to know what to see in Sintra, Portugal!

-The Sintra region extends roughly 11 miles from the Old Town Sintra village to the picturesque coastline – and there are historic attractions scattered throughout the mountainous, tree-covered landscape.
+The Sintra region extends roughly 11 miles from the Old Town Sintra village to the picturesque coastline.
+There are historic attractions scattered throughout the mountainous, tree-covered landscape.

-That said, some of the very best things to do in Sintra are located within close proximity to the Sintra Station – making it very convenient for visitors on Lisbon day trips to Sintra to plan their own adventure.
+That said, some of the very best things to do in Sintra are located within close proximity to Sintra Station.
+This makes it very convenient for visitors on Lisbon day trips to Sintra to plan their own adventure.

 Top Things To See in Sintra in One Day

-The top attractions that most travelers want to see on a Lisbon to Sintra trip are the Pena Palace and Park, the Moorish Castle, Vila Sassetti, Regaleira Estate, the National Palace of Sintra and the historic Sintra Old Town.
+The prime attractions to see on a Lisbon to Sintra trip are the Pena Palace and Park, the Moorish Castle, Vila Sassetti, Regaleira Estate, the National Palace of Sintra and the historic Sintra Old Town.

-These are the Sintra sights that are in close proximity to the Sintra Train Station and can be reached on foot or with the sightseeing bus.
+These sights are in close proximity to the Sintra Train Station and can be reached on foot or with the sightseeing bus.

-We are highlighting each sight with a brief description along with ticket prices.
-You will find more information – about buying tickets, getting around and our itinerary for Sintra – later in the article.
+We are highlighting each spot along with a brief description.
+You will find more information – like buying tickets, getting around and our suggested itinerary for Sintra – later in the article.

-Save, Bookmark, or Pin our Sintra Travel Guide to plan your Vacation to Portugal!
+Save, Bookmark, or Pin our Sintra Travel Guide to plan your trip to Portugal!

 #1 Pena Palace – Palacio Nacional da Pena

-Pena Palace was built in the Romantic style – but other elements, such as Medieval, Gothic, Manueline, Renaissance and Islamic touches, can be observed throughout the property.
+Pena Palace was built in the Romantic style.
+However, other elements, such as Medieval, Gothic, Manueline, Renaissance and Islamic touches, can be observed throughout the property.

 The Pena Palace interior is richly decorated and the terraces and watchtowers provide exceptional views of Sintra (all the way out to sea on clear days!).